 In addition to their open policies in how they conduct their business, their professionalism, and the training they provide urging their reps to embrace a higher standard of professionalism, they also are majorly involved in philanthropy.

 Their Young Living Foundation is an international nonprofit with a mission to help humanity.
 They routinely donate supplies and their reps have also routinely donated manpower to help people struck by natural disasters in the US and abroad.
-They also have continuing missions helping to provide educations to children impoverished countries.
+They also have continuing missions helping to provide education to children in impoverished countries.
 This continues to prove how big of hearts they have, and their dedication to participate in something larger than themselves and profits: caring for your fellow humans, regardless of politicized demographic.

 *** While I am a rep with Young Living, I do so because of the results I received using their products.
 I would (and previously did) recommend their oils prior to receiving any type of compensation, without expectation of compensation.
 My motivation is to help people achieve health and wellness goals first.
-My passion has extended to helping people create vibrant lifestyles that come with essential oils, and includes financial stability achieved by a few of my leaders.
-I can’t get enough of watching the lives of others change for the better, and having a hand in helping coach them along the way.
+My passion has extended to helping people create vibrant lifestyles that come with essential oils and includes financial stability achieved by a few of my leaders.
+I can't get enough of watching the lives of others change for the better and having a hand in helping coach them along the way.
 YOU are welcome to join us on our journey, confident that we will never pressure you into anything.
 I am here to support and encourage YOU based on YOUR individual needs… even if that only involves reading our material

 Interested in Acquiring Quality Essential Oils?

 Young Living makes getting started with using essential oils easy with their Premium Starter Kits, containing 11 of their most popular essential oils and a diffuser (along with a few extra samples).

 My team also provides training on how to use the oils, personalized coaching, exclusive online support groups, and our favorite references at no additional cost to you.